SeleenAhmad/ECG-Signal-to-time-series/README.md

 ## How to Run
 1. Clone the repository:
-2.make sure to read the requirements
+2.make sure to read the requirements and install the dependencies 3.run the python script